 We noted our continuing concern about the resourcing burden for tax authorities.
 The pillars introduce a completely new level of complication over and above the various measures that have already been introduced or adopted in recent years because of the BEPS project.
-In our view, it is not practical to continue periods may no longer be suited to a workforce that is much more mobile than it used to be.
+In our view, it is not practical to continue to place increased administrative burdens on tax authorities when many are already struggling to maintain service levels because of administering their own jurisdictions' tax rules.